jfwgh/ga4d/README.md

 (q[0] * v[1] * q[2]) - (q[1] * v[2] * q[2]) + (q[3] * v[0] * q[2]) +
 (q[0] * v[2] * q[3]) + (q[1] * v[1] * q[3]) - (q[2] * v[0] * q[3]));
 ```
-The positive and negative terms cancel, and thus qvp is pure imaginary by default.
+The positive and negative terms cancel, so qvp is pure imaginary by default.

 ##### Todo
 Ideally, a code generator would realize this.
-It would generate code that <b>skips the computation of qvp[0]</b> and ensure that qvp is a PureQuaternion.
+It would generate code that
+1. skips the computation of qvp[0]
+2. ensures that qvp is a PureQuaternion (i.e., developed on { <b>i</b>, <b>j</b>, <b>k</b> } rather than the entire basis).